What is it?

 Code Sample - Check Box

-Add the code above to your html within the for to add a series of selections to use with a checkbox.
+Including the input within the label can provide a different layout.
+Try it both ways.
+Add the code above to your html within the form to add a series of selections to use with a checkbox.
 If you refresh the page, you will see the beginning of your form, including a text input, a radio button series and a checkbox series.

 Dropdowns provide another way to allow users to select from a series.
 It uses the select and option elements, each with a unique value.
 See the Dropdown functioning below and get the code on the right.